International Moving Company to Japan

 Japan has been a popular destination for our clients for decades.
 Japan offers a unique culture with great business opportunities outside of beauty and natural and legendary cultivated gardens.
 Japan just opened its doors to lowered skilled foreign workers, previously only welcoming only highly skilled workers.

 If you haven’t already been there, go to Japan.
 If you are not a Japanese citizen or spouse, you will require a job to get a work visa.
 On your trip, check out the neighborhoods near the place you want to work.

 International Household Moving to Japan

 In general, American homes are more spacious than the homes in Japan.
-You will find some larger houses outside of Tokyo, but within large cities expect apartments around 950 square feet in size.
+You will find some larger houses outside of Tokyo, but expect apartments around 950 square feet in size within large cities.

 You can bring your cats and dog to Japan, but it will require prior planning.
 Japan is a rabies-free country, and they intend to keep it that way.
 The rabies vaccines that you have probably been using are different than the ones they demand in Japan.
 It could take a year to prepare so that your pet gets two vaccines.
 Your vet will have to get a blood test from Kansas State University to show that your pet is rabies free.
 You will have to do this at least half a year before you arrive.
 The official pet import policy is available here.

 Bicycling is very popular throughout Japan.
 Bikes are used both for transportation and for exercise.
 Send your bikes in your container.